-Zion National Park gets almost three million visitors annually — most in Zion Canyon — and mountain lions stay far away from such crowds.
+Zion National Park gets more than 4 million visitors annually — most in Zion Canyon — and mountain lions stay far away from such crowds.
 That’s why you see lots of deer in Zion Canyon — they don’t have a predator who can thin their ranks.

 Something else that you won’t see in Zion Canyon are young cottonwood trees or saplings — deer have been eating cottonwood seedlings and saplings since mountain lions made themselves scare in the 1940s.